 |Primer||30 minutes||1 hour|

-Whether spray, brush, or roller, the mode of paint delivery affects drying time between coats.
-Spray paint can dry to the touch in as little as 30 minutes and can be ready for another coat in as little as one hour—even for glossy paint.
-The reason is that spray paint applies thin and evenly.
-Rolled-on paint takes the longest amount of time between coats due to its heavy layering.
-When rolling on paint, always wait for the full drying and recoat times before applying the next coat.
+Whether spray, roller, or brush, the mode of paint delivery affects drying time between coats.
+Spray paint applies thin and evenly which makes it dry to the touch in as little as 30 minutes and ready for another coat in as little as one hour—even for glossy paint.
+Rolled-on and brushed-on paint goes on heavier than spray paint and takes the longest amount of time to dry between coats.
+Always wait for the full drying and recoat times before applying the next coat.